ljodal/SpotifyServer/README.md

 4. Go into the src directory and run `make`
 5. You're good to go.
 Run `./server -u <username> -p <password>` to start the server.
 Default port is 3579

+__Possible problems:__

+If you run into problems with an error message like `error while loading shared libraries: libevent-2.1.so.1: cannot open shared object file: No such file or directory` your library path must be updated.
+You can do that by adding `/usr/local/lib` to the `/etc/ld.so.conf` file and then run `sudo ldconfig`

 ## Notes
 As this is not finished in any way, there's guaranteed to be bugs/crashes/memory leaks and other problems, so be aware of that.